01-edu/public/subjects/DPxAI/play-with-variables/README.md

 > Note that we can't have multiple variables with the same identifier otherwise JS wouldn't know which one is which.

-Redeclaring a variable will crash !
+If you redeclare a variable, it will crash!

-But it is still possible to use the = (assignment operator) to change its value !
+But it is still possible to use the = (assignment operator) to change its value!

 > Note that sometimes you may find variable declared with `const`.
-This means that the assignation is constant and can never be re-assigned !
+This means that the assignation is constant and can never be re-assigned!

 > It is used to protect your code against errors, but you can always use `let` in its place..

 > Also you may find online old code using var.
 We are trying to get rid of `var`s since 2015.
 It's ancient syntax and it was pretty problematic.
 Never use it!
 If you see code using it, try to find a more recent example.
 That one is outdated.

-#### **`Prompt Example`**:
+#### `**Prompt Example**:`

 - "As a beginner, what is the difference between let and `const` in JavaScript?"
 - "As a beginner, how do I reassign a value to an already declared variable in JavaScript?"